alestor123/POOKALAM-2K24/README.md

 Hello, I'm Alestor Aldous
-First year Computer Science Student from at [Government Model Engineering College ](https://www.mec.ac.in/)
+First year Computer Science Student  at [Government Model Engineering College ](https://www.mec.ac.in/)

 This is my submission for Code_A_Pookalam, done using turtle library of Python